UFHealth/butr-site/source/index.md

 - Smoothly animate scroll to any location or element - like butter ;)
 - Automatically animate scroll on any anchor with the `data-butr` attribute

+The best example is this documentation itself, which uses butr for its sidebar.

 ### Issues
 Please create an issue on [GitHub](https://github.com/UFHealth/butr.js/issues) if you find any bugs or have a suggestion.